-Listen to TEDX's Director, Dr. Nicole Acevedo on La Radio de la Universidad Nacional de Mar del Plata on November 11, 2017 at 2:00pm Eastern.
+TEDX's Board Member, Dr. Nicole Acevedo was interviewed on La Radio de la Universidad Nacional de Mar del Plata, in November 2017.

 Chemical Watch quotes comments TEDX submitted on the European Food Safety Authority's proposed protocol for a hazard assessment of bisphenol A, in September 2017.

-Chemical Watch reports on TEDX's scoping review about melamine, in August 2017.
+Chemical Watch reports on TEDX's scoping review about melamine, by lead author Ashley Bolden in August 2017.

 Food Packaging Forum published on TEDX's scoping review, Melamine, beyond the kidney: A ubiquitous endocrine disruptor and neurotoxicant?, in August 2017.

 Environmental Health News advertised TEDX's podcast series, Fracking and Health: Ask an Expert, in August 2017.